 No, there is not a difference in the design.
 The only differences between scooter helmets for boy and girls are the themes and colors.

-What is the best helmet to buy for my child?
+What is the best brand to buy for my child?

 The first priority to finding the best toddler helmet for scooter for your little one is finding a helmet that first their head.
 You can try several brands reviewed above and find one that fits them well. most importantly pick a scooter helmet for your child without snag points.
 Also ensure that is it CPSC certified- (find a standard sticker inside)- this is a requirement by the law in the United States since 1999.